thormeier/breadcrumb-bundle/README.md

     thormeier_breadcrumb:
         provider_service_id: acme.breadcrumbs.my_provider

 ### Caching

 This bundle uses the routing cache to store breadcrumb lists per route on `cache:warmup`.
 They are then turned into a `BreadcrumbCollection` on demand.

+### Slides

+A slideshow presenting the bundle and explaining some concepts a little further is available on slideshare: http://www.slideshare.net/Thormeier/thormeierbreadcrumbbundle